Pawling (town), New York: Fire

 The Pawling Fire District is the fire department that covers the Town Of Pawling.
 By keeping buildings up to code, controlling illegal occupancies, monitoring the safety of living-areas and issuing licenses and permits, the department works to control the potential for dangerous situations.
 The fire district operates three fire stations spread out all over the town, as their district covers a large area.
 The department is capable of handling fires, rescues, extrications and natural disasters.
 The PFD operates a varied fire apparatus fleet, however does not provide Emergency Medical Services.
-Both BLS and ALS EMS calls are handled by Empress Ambulance (formerly EMStar, which was merged in Sept of 2021) who are contracted to provide the town with 24/7 ambulance service.
+Both BLS and ALS EMS calls are handled by Empress Ambulance (formerly EMStar, which was merged in Sept 2021) who are contracted to provide the town with 24/7 ambulance service.
 In the event of numerous calls within a short amount of time, ambulances are pulled from neighboring towns including Beekman, Dover and Patterson or, if a backfill unit is available, it will respond from nearby.